S1D1T1/PromptReaderClient/README.md

 ## Basic Usage
 For an image gallery or browser app, PromptReader can float above and display detailed info on the currently selected image.
-To have PR track the current selection, pass its URL to the PromptReaderClient
+To have PR track the current selection, pass its URL to the PromptReaderClient object

 ```swift
 // Initialize the client